RE0x0/ThunderClient-Patcher/README.md

 If you encounter issues:

-- Ensure you're using Thunder Client v2.37.5
+- Ensure you're using one of the supported Thunder Client versions
 - Restore from backup if any problems occur

 **Please use responsibly and consider supporting software developers by purchasing legitimate licenses.**